-The IEC 61850 Communication Networks and Systems for Power Utility Automation - Part 90-4: Network Engineering Guidelines technical report provides advice on network engineering and commissioning [2].
+The IEC 61850 Communication Networks and Systems for Power Utility Automation - Part 90-4: Network Engineering Guidelines technical report provides advice on network engineering and commissioning [4].
 Section 5.3.17 describes testing and recommends the following: "Once the network has been designed, its compliance to the requirements needs to be tested, first as a design verification, then during factory acceptance tests and finally at site acceptance."
 This technical report also requires that during operation, an appropriate subset of the tests continue to monitor the network so as to detect and mitigate failures.

-However, it is very difficult to cause the worst-case event for $t_a$ , $t_b$ , and $t_c$ from Fig. 2 simultaneously.
-Therefore, best engineering practice requires that we test and measure the worst case for each time individually and calculate the total worst case as the aggregate $(t_a + t_b + t_c)$ .
+However, it is very difficult to cause the worst-case event for $t_a$ , $t_b$ , and $t_c$ from Fig. 1 simultaneously.
+Therefore, best engineering practice requires that we test and measure the worst case for each time individually and calculate the total worst case as the aggregate ( $t_a + t_b + t_c$ ).
 Experience shows that Ethernet switches designed for Ethernet GOOSE signaling typically deliver packets in a normally operating network in well under 1 millisecond.
-For this paper, we used IEDs and Ethernet network switches that together meet a signaling transfer time of Type 1A, Performance Class P2/P3 of less than 3 milliseconds for an Ethernet network using the primary channel path [4].
-Also, these IEDs synchronize to an IRIG-B source with microsecond accuracy, so IED clock synchronization error is negligible and ignored.
-The multiple devices are synchronized to the same time source and therefore share the same absolute time.
-Time synchronization and accuracy are important because we use IED time stamps to calculate time durations for test results.
+For this paper, we used IEDs and Ethernet network switches that together meet a signaling transfer time of Type 1A, Performance Class P2/P3 of less than 3 milliseconds for an Ethernet network before accounting for any failure modes [3].
+Ethernet network failures are tested to validate how they impact time $t_b$ shown in Fig. 1.
+Refer to [1] for more information.
+Typical network delays are described in the next section.